UNESCO = United Nations Educational, Scientific and Cultural Organization

-- Founded in November 1945, following the Second World War and the devastating consequences of the War also in teh Pacific region and, not to forget, the Murder of the European Jews, the Shoah, UNESCO strives, »through promoting the cooperation between the cultures in education, science and culture to contribute to preserving the peace and security«.
-On 4th November 1946 the UNESCO constitution went into force.
+- Founded in November 1945 - after the Second World War and the devastating consequences of the War also in teh Pacific region and, not to forget, the Murder of the European Jews, the Shoah, UNESCO strives, »through promoting the cooperation between the cultures in education, science and culture to contribute to preserving the peace and security«.
+On 4th November 1946, the UNESCO constitution went into force.

 UNESCO World Heritage Convention

-The World Heritage Convention has existed since 1972.
-In 2016 the list of the World Heritage of the UNESCO contained some 1,050 sites in more than 160 countries.
+The World Heritage Convention exists since 1972.
+In 2019, the list of UNESCO World Heritage contains 1,121 sites in 167 countries.
 Of these, more than 800 are cultural monuments and almost 200 nature sites.
 Over 30 sites belong to both the cultural as well as the nature heritage.
 In addition, the title World Document Heritage has existed since 1992, by which the UNESCO preserves and distinguishes the documentary heritage of humanity as cultural memory.
 Immaterial cultural heritage can also be placed under the protection of the UNESCO.
 This applies to, for example, cultural traditions, artisanal and artistic skills, and oral traditions.

-The World Heritage Convention is based on different criteria that must be adhered to in order to be recognized as world heritage:
+The World Heritage Convention is based on different points that must be adhered to in order to be recognized as world heritage:

-Die UNESCO developed ten criteria for the purpose of assessing the quality of uniqueness, the first six of which are relevant for cultural sites and cultural landscapes, while the last four establish the conditions for the nature heritage.
+Die UNESCO developed ten criteria for the purpose of assessing the OUV, the first six of which are relevant for cultural sites and cultural landscapes, while the last four establish the conditions for the nature heritage.
 At least one has to be fulfilled for being enlisted as UNESCO World Heritage.